rubillos/RV-Bridge/README.md

 ## Features

+* Connects to RV-C network in many recent model RVs
+    * (RV-C is a subset of CAN-Bus)
 * Uses ESP32 with a CAN-Bus interface
-* Connects to RV-C network in many recent model RVs
 * Connects lights, fans, and thermostats to HomeKit
 * Plugs into unused CAN-Bus connectors inside control panel.